BowlingX/flexcss/demo/forms/index.md

 The instance of the form is bind to the callback function, so you can use the internal API.

 #### API

-- `this.prepareErrors(fields, removeAllErrors)` - will check the given fields validity and renders errors and classes
+- `this.handleValidation(fieldsThatHaveErrorsArray, optionalFocus)` will validate the given fields and eventually focus the first error
-- `this.showAndOrCreateTooltip(field)` - will add a tooltip to the given field (if enabled)

 #### Example